ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Ditch Docker Desktop and try this faster, lighter tool that will make your life easier!</blockquote>

 <h3>4.
-Docker 101: A Beginner’s Guide to Docker - <a href="https://medium.com/@ebenyemiriam17/docker-101-a-beginners-guide-to-docker-36cf4c2f2959" target="_blank" rel="noopener noreferrer">link</a></h3>
+LocalStack for Snowflake: Developing and Testing locally - <a href="https://medium.com/@pandeysudhendu/localstack-for-snowflake-developing-and-testing-locally-37c55c4cb5d8" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Loni Tande`**
+✍️ **posted by `Sudhendu`**

-<blockquote>I watched a video that said one of the primary causes of imposter syndrome among developers is not knowing how to use Docker.
-I found that…</blockquote>
+<blockquote>In this blog post, we’ll introduce LocalStack for Snowflake, explore its features, provide code samples, and discuss its advantages…</blockquote>

 <h3>5.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>